buildsec/frsca/examples/go-pipeline/README.md

 # Only if a cluster is needed.
 make setup-minikube

-# Setup tekton w/ chains
+# Setup FRSCA environment
-make tekton-generate-keys setup-kyverno setup-tekton-chains
+make setup-frsca

 # Run a new pipeline.
 make example-golang-pipeline